seandstewart/bardly/pending/tragedies/timon-of-athens/uncut.md

 Cries of itself 'No more:' now breathless wrong
 Shall sit and pant in your great chairs of ease,
 And pursy insolence shall break his wind
-With fear and horrid flight.
+With fear and horrid flight. /

 **First Senator**
-Noble and young,
+/ Noble and young,
 When thy first griefs were but a mere conceit,
 Ere thou hadst power or we had cause of fear,
 We sent to thee, to give thy rages balm,
 To wipe out our ingratitude with loves
-Above their quantity.
+Above their quantity. /

 **Second Senator**
-So did we woo
+/ So did we woo
 Transformed Timon to our city's love
 By humble message and by promised means:
 We were not all unkind, nor all deserve
-The common stroke of war.
+The common stroke of war. /

 **First Senator**
-These walls of ours
+/ These walls of ours
 Were not erected by their hands from whom
 You have received your griefs; nor are they such
-That these great towers, trophies and schools
+That these great towers, trophies and schools should fall
-should fall
 For private faults in them.

 **Second Senator**
 Nor are they living
 Who were the motives that you first went out;
 Shame that they wanted cunning, in excess
 Hath broke their hearts.
 March, noble lord,
 Into our city with thy banners spread:
-By decimation, and a tithed death–
+By decimation, and a tithed death--
 If thy revenges hunger for that food
-Which nature loathes–take thou the destined tenth,
+Which nature loathes--take thou the destined tenth,
 And by the hazard of the spotted die
-Let die the spotted.
+Let die the spotted. /

 **First Senator**
-All have not offended;
+/ All have not offended;
 For those that were, it is not square to take
 On those that are, revenges: crimes, like lands,
 Are not inherited.
 Then, dear countryman,